 4. Exit and Breakdowns

-- What happens when one shareholder wants out
+- What happens when one shareholder wants to exit the company

-- When a shareholder is being forced out
+- When a shareholder can be forced out

 - What happens in case of death or incapacity